gthole/drink-stash/README.md

 ```

 This will run a provisioning script on startup that creates a superuser if no
 users exist, and creates initial recipes to search.
+On subsequent container
+starts you can remove the `DJANGO_SUPERUSER_*` and `INITIAL_FIXTURES` variables.

 ## Development Environment